trt1e/SysBot_Control/README.md

 ## Usage

 - Use the `!commands` command to learn about specific commands and their usage.
+- If you want to learn more about a command do `!deepdive [command]`.
 - Follow the bot's guidelines and use its commands responsibly.

 ## Acknowledgments